okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 | `findDirectoryUser()` | Finds the Active Directory App user object and returns that object or null if the user has more than one or no Active Directory assignments |
 | `findWorkdayUser()`   | Finds the Workday App user object and returns that object or null if the user has more than one or no Active Directory assignments          |

-The functions above are often used in tandem to check whether a user has an AD or Workday assignment, and if so, return an AD or Workday attribute.
-See the 'Popular Expressions' table below for some examples.
+The previous functions are often used in tandem to check whether a user has an Active Directory or Workday assignment, and if so, return an Active Directory or Workday attribute.
+See the following 'Popular expressions' table for some examples.

 ## Constants and operators